onflow/flow-go/language.md

 ## Values and Types

-Values are objects like booleans and integers.
+Values are objects, like for example booleans, integers, or arrays.
 Values are typed.

 ### Booleans